fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 1. instantiate one or more counters;
 2. run one real forward or forward-backward pass inside ``DispatchCounterMode``;
 3. read per-scope counts from ``get_counts()`` or the global total from ``get_total()``.

+For plain counting, ``train()`` and ``eval()`` are both usable.
+But if your model contains modules whose runtime behavior changes with mode, such as dropout or batch normalization, choose the mode that matches the scenario you actually want to profile.

 .. code-block:: python